Broken Bow (Star Trek: Enterprise): Novelization

-A 240 page novelization written Diane Carey was published in 2001 by Pocket Books.
+A 240 page novelization written by Diane Carey was published in 2001 by Pocket Books.
 Carey was given only the script and wrote the novel without any further information from the production team.
 She said would normally take about two weeks to write a novelization, but that Broken Bow was written in just four days.
 In the Season 1 DVD special features, producers Rick Berman and Brannon Braga discussed how Diane Carey used the character's internal monologues to frequently criticize the script.
 It was Carey's last Star Trek novel.